The Psychology Major

 Students who entered the Major before Fall 2023, see section below.

 1. Completing a total of 40 credits in psychology (including prerequisites).
 Students must earn a grade of C- or better in each course.
 Courses except for PSYCH 4700 and PSYCH 4710 must be taken for a letter grade.
 First-year Writing Seminars (FWS) or AP courses cannot be counted towards the credit requirements.
+For External Transfer students, at least 20 credits of the major must be taken at Cornell.

 2. Demonstration of proficiency in statistics before the beginning of the senior year by passing PSYCH 2500 with a C- or better, by passing an approved course or course sequence in statistics in some other department at Cornell, or by passing an exemption examination by arrangement with Professor Thomas Cleland.
 Additional information about the statistics requirements for Psychology majors, including allowable courses in other Cornell departments, can be found here.